0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/global-service.md

     connected to the same multi-write database.
 We anticipate one Global Service deployment per-region that might scale up to desired number of replicas / pods based on the load.

-1. Will Global Service information be encrypted?
+1. Will Global Service information be encrypted at runtime?

     This is yet to be defined.
 However, Global Service could encrypt customer sensitive information allowing for the information to be decrypted by the Cell that did create that entry.
+Cells could transfer encrypted/hashed information to Global Service making the Global Service to only store metadata without the knowledge of information.

+1. Will Global Service data to be encrypted at rest?

+    This is yet to be defined.
+Data is encrypted during transport (TLS/gRPC and HTTPS) and at rest by Spanner.

 ## Links